More than 1 in 3 D.C. seniors aren’t booking vaccine appointments offered by the city

 “Ultimately D.C. was deemed ineligible for that program for a variety of reasons,” he said.
 “We will continue to advocate in our biweekly calls to FEMA leadership to make sure we’re getting the vaccine doses that we need.”

+FEMA did not answer questions from The Washington Post on Thursday about whether D.C. applied for or could qualify for a vaccination site.

-Starting Monday, people who work in ride-share, delivery and courier services in the District, and essential media employees who work in person, become eligible for the vaccine, Bowser said.
+Starting Monday, people who work in ride sharing, delivery and courier services in the District as well as essential media employees who work in person, become eligible for the vaccine, Bowser said.

 Rodriguez said officials have observed a “steady decline” in the number of people seeking tests after the holiday season.
-Health director LaQuandra Nesbitt said officials are still encouraging people to seek coronavirus tests, especially before and after they travel outside the city.
+Health director LaQuandra Nesbitt said officials are still encouraging people to seek coronavirus tests, especially before and after travel outside the city.

 “Testing is still important, there are still many unvaccinated individuals in the District of Columbia and country as a whole,” Nesbitt said.
 “Because we don’t yet have enough vaccine for everybody who wants a dose.”

 The District reported 104 new coronavirus cases Thursday, with no additional deaths.
-Maryland reported 1,382 new cases and three deaths, and Virginia reported 1,559 new cases and four deaths.
+Maryland reported 1,382 new cases and three new deaths, and Virginia reported 1,559 new cases and four more deaths.

 The seven-day average for new daily deaths in the three jurisdictions was 11, one of the lowest totals of the pandemic.